forderud/ReversePassword/README.md

 Overall class diagram:
 ![class diagram](class_diagram.svg)

+`CredentialProvider` is the parent class that's created by Windows.
+The `_view` member is initialized on `SetUsageScenario` calls.
+The `_providerUsers` member is similarly initialized on `SetUserArray` calls.

 ## How to test
 It's recommended to **test in a disposable Virtual Machine (VM)**, since credential provider problems might break the windows logon screen.
 You don't want to risk that on your main computer.